prettiest trees to plant

 If a food crop is what you have in mind, choose a nut tree.
 Hazelnuts (Corylus), pecans (Carya illinoinensis), black walnuts (Juglans nigra), and hickories (Carya) produce nuts that offer substantial benefits.

 Did you know?
-On average a pecan will begin producing nuts around 3-4 years after it’s been planted.
+On average, a pecan will begin producing nuts around 3-4 years after it’s been planted.
 However, these trees can produce for a hundred or more years!

-apple trees
+apple trees to plant

 3. Plant Fruit Trees

 Not all nut trees are grown for their nuts.
-Like mulberries and pawpaws, some of them are used more as shade and ornamental plants than for their fruit, but these species still provide year-round structure to an otherwise spotty yard.
+Like mulberries and pawpaws, some are used more as shade and ornamental plants than for their fruit, but these species still provide year-round structure to an otherwise spotty yard.

-And whether or not they bear fruit, many of these ten nut trees can be invasive, so keep that in mind before you plant them.
+Whether or not they bear fruit, many of these ten nut trees can be invasive, so keep that in mind before you plant them.

 Fruit-bearing plants are an excellent investment for any property.
 Likewise, not only do they beautify your landscape and add value to your home, but they also help purify air and water, among other benefits.